Ages 6-11, No Experience Required

 What discounts do you offer?

-Early bird discount is $50 off camp tuition if balance is paid in full before April 1st, limit of one per household.
+Early bird discount is $50 off camp tuition if balance is paid in full before November 1st, limit of one per household.
 Military discount is $25 off camp tuition, limit of one per household.
-Sibling discount is $50 off each additional sibling (after the first child).
-Referral discount is $25 off your camp tuition and $25 off your friend's tuition - students must request discount and mention each others' names upon enrollment.
+Sibling discount is $25 off each additional sibling (after the first child).
+Referral discount is $25 off your camp tuition and $25 off your friend's tuition - students must request discount and mention each others' names upon enrollment, the referred camper must be a new student and have never taken a camp with us before.
 Multiple session discount is $50 off each additional camp session, after the first session.
 All discounts are applied upon enrollment and cannot be applied after enrollment.

 How do I know if my student is ready for Intermediate or Advanced camp?